-Before I went on my first cruise (which was a media event on board the Disney Fantasy), I had always thought that cruise staterooms were tiny.
+Before I went on my first cruise (which was a complimentary media event onboard the Disney Fantasy), I had always thought that cruise staterooms were tiny.
 While they are definitely smaller than most traditional hotel rooms, my family of four can always manage okay in one stateroom – even when on board for seven days.
-If you are headed on the Disney Dream (or its sister ship, the Disney Fantasy), here’s some information about the Disney Dream staterooms.
+I have found the Disney Cruise Line staterooms to be fairly generous, with lots of storage space.

-The Disney Dream Staterooms
+All About The Disney Dream Staterooms

 Disney Dream Stateroom Categories

 With letters and numbers, it can be confusing to decipher the various categories on the Disney Cruise Line.
-Categories are dependent on quite a few things – the location of the stateroom, the size of the stateroom, the verandah type (obstructed view, standard, etc).
+Categories are dependent on quite a few things – the location of the stateroom, the size of the stateroom, and the verandah type (obstructed view, standard, etc).

-There are several different stateroom types, including Deluxe Stateroom with Verandah, Deluxe Family Stateroom with Verandah, Inside Staterooms (Standard and Deluxe), Oceanview Staterooms, and Concierge Rooms.
-While we don’t tend to spend too much time in the room, I do prefer to get a stateroom.
+There are several different stateroom types, including Deluxe Stateroom with Verandah, Deluxe Family Stateroom with Verandah, Inside Stateroom (Standard and Deluxe), Oceanview Stateroom, and Concierge Rooms.
+(These are the same room types as the Disney Fantasy).

 Many people ask me, “What is the best deck location for a Disney Dream stateroom?”.
 I find that it really depends.
-While we enjoyed a room on the 10th deck because it was just one staircase away from Cabanas and the activities of the pool deck, it was more decks away from the Oceaneer Club/Lab, and Walt Disney World Theater.
-Higher decks may have better views, but ultimately, we try to choose a broader room category, and don’t worry as much about the deck level.
-I do, however, prefer midship, because that’s the most central location.
+While we enjoyed a room on the 10th deck because it was just one staircase away from Cabanas and the activities of the pool deck, it was more decks away from the lower level activities, like the Oceaneer Club/Lab, and Walt Disney World Theater.
+Higher decks may have better views, but ultimately, we try to choose a broader room category and don’t worry as much about the deck level.

 Disney Dream Stateroom Amenities

-I love having the split bathroom, because then two people in our family can get ready at the same time with a little maneuvering.
+Adjacent to that is a small room with a shower and another sink.
+That one also has some small shelves to hold toiletries.
+I love having the split bathroom because then two people in our family can get ready at the same time with a little maneuvering.

 One negative to the rooms is the lack of adequate outlets.
 There are a few scattered around the room, but with a bunch of devices and Apple Watches to recharge at night, it becomes a balancing act of plugging and unplugging things.
 Power strips aren’t allowed, so you have to get creative.
 On our last cruise, I noticed that the alarm clock had two USB outlets, which we ended up using.